Eliot Spitzer: Driver's licenses for illegal immigrants

 On September 21, 2007, Spitzer issued an executive order directing that state offices allow illegal immigrants to be issued driver's licenses effective December 2007.
 Applicants for driver's licenses would not be required to prove legal immigration status and would be allowed to present a foreign passport as identification.
 In October 2007, after meeting with the Department of Homeland Security, Spitzer altered the plan so that licenses issued to migrant workers would look different from other licenses and that the new licenses would not allow access to airplanes and federal buildings.

 On October 22, 2007, the State Senate passed legislation that would have overturned Spitzer's plan to allow driver licenses to be obtained by undocumented immigrants.
 The bill passed by a margin of 39 to 19, receiving bipartisan support.
 Eight Democrats from moderate districts broke with Spitzer on the vote.
 After the vote, The New York Times called this issue "Mr. Spitzer's single most unpopular decision since he took office".

 Following the State Senate's vote, Spitzer revised his plan again, proposing the issuance of a third type of driver's license.
-This driver's license would be available only to United States citizens who are New York State residents, and would be valid for crossing the Canada–US border.
+This driver's license would be available only to United States citizens who are New York State residents, and would be valid for crossing the Canada–United States border.
 Spitzer also announced that the expiration dates of temporary visas would be printed on the driver's licenses of individuals living in the country with them.

 On November 14, the day following the release of a poll showing the proposal as extremely unpopular with voters, Spitzer announced he would withdraw the plan, acknowledging that it would never be implemented.
 The decision drew derision from the press, as the Associated Press termed this reversal a "surrender."
 WCBS-TV labeled him "Governor Flip-Flop."